CrunkA3/ViessmannClient/README.md

 Based on [PhilipDaubmeier.ViessmannClient](https://github.com/philipdaubmeier/GraphIoT/blob/master/src/ViessmannClient/ViessmannClient.nuspec)

 This class library provides a way to call the Viessmann Developer Portal API.
-It encapsulates all authentication, retry and parsing logic and provides a strongly typed method interface for reading all details of an installation as well as all setting and sensor values of devices.
+It encapsulates all authentication, retry and parsing logic and provides a strongly typed method interface for reading all details, settings and sensor values of an installation as well as execute commands.

 ## NuGet